Example: DUI Blood Test Information for San Francisco

 The purpose of General Order 9.03 is to establish the procedures for the chemical testing of non-consensual blood samples taken from persons arrested for driving under the influence of alcohol and/or drugs.
 The order was last revised on March 18, 1998 and became effective on April 1, 1998.
 Many of these procedures have become invalid after the U.S. Supreme Court decision in Missouri v.
 McNeely, 133 S. Ct.
 1552 (2013).

 The criminal defense attorneys at Ticket Crushers pay close attention to the procedures used by the San Francisco Police Department.
-Call us to discuss your DUI case if it involves a blood test result in San Francisco, CA.
+Call us to discuss your DUI case if it involves a blood test result in the Bay Area (San Francisco, Alameda, Contra Costa, San Mateo, Santa Clara, Marin, Solano, Sonoma, Sacramento, Placer, Yolo, Yuba Counties.)

 It is the policy of the San Francisco Police Department that officers must adhere to certain procedures regarding the non-consensual withdrawal of blood samples from persons arrested for: